 DVI, or HTML.

-- Databases of elliptic curves ordered by height and distributions of Selmer groups and ranks [arxiv] (22 pages), with Jennifer S. Balakrishnan, Wei Ho, Nathan Kaplan, Simon Spicer and Jamie Weigandt, 2016, submitted
+- Databases of elliptic curves ordered by height and distributions of Selmer groups and ranks (22 pages), with Jennifer S. Balakrishnan, Wei Ho, Nathan Kaplan, Simon Spicer and Jamie Weigandt, 2016, to appear in ANTS 2016.

-- A p-adic analogue of the conjecture of Birch and Swinnerton-Dyer for modular abelian varieties [arxiv] (33 pages), with Jennifer S. Balakrishnan and J. Steffen Muller, 2013, accepted
+- A p-adic analogue of the conjecture of Birch and Swinnerton-Dyer for modular abelian varieties [arxiv] (33 pages), with Jennifer S. Balakrishnan and J. Steffen Muller, 2013, accepted.
+Published version [pdf].

-- p-adic Heights of Heegner Points and Anticyclotomic Lambda-Adic Regulators (34 pages), with Jennifer S. Balakrishnan and Mirela Ciperiani, 2013, accepted
+- p-adic Heights of Heegner Points and Anticyclotomic Lambda-Adic Regulators (34 pages), with Jennifer S. Balakrishnan and Mirela Ciperiani, 2013, accepted.
+Published version [pdf].

 - Non-commutative Iwasawa theory for modular forms (40 pages), with John Coates, Tim Dokchitser, Zhibin Liang, and Ramdorai Sujatha, 2012, accepted.